OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 The answer is that it's a convention in Kotlin.
 It's true that `prettyPrinter` has two parameters, but the last one (named `operationAsParam`) is a function.
-Therefore, when calling the `prettyPrinter` function, we can write the expression of the parameter function parameter outside the parenthesis.
+Therefore, when calling the `prettyPrinter` function, we can write the function expression passed as parameter outside the parenthesis.

 This convention is called
 [***Trailing Lambda***](https://kotlinlang.org/docs/reference/lambdas.html#passing-a-lambda-to-the-last-parameter).